-How to Insulate a Mobile Home with Foam Board
+Top Materials to Insulate Under a Mobile Home

 Advantages of Foam Insulation

 Foam insulation has many advantages.
 Here are just a few:

 - easy to cut with a utility knife, hand saw, or table saw

 - lightweight and easy to carry

 - flexible enough to easily maneuver into tight spaces – DIY friendly